 This time, being in Cracker Barrel Country, I took the opportunity to order vegetable soup the night before I tried the recipe out.
 I wanted to be able to really compare flavors, plus WE LOVE CRACKER BARREL.
 Really, we do!
 It was even on our summer bucket list.
 Check!
 Got that one done.

 I remember eating the soup that I ordered and thinking, wow..this soup has a strong ground pepper flavor.
 So, I upped the ground pepper in the new recipe.
 It really compares, but you’ll definitely want to tone it down from a full teaspoon like I did, and then add more to adjust to your liking.
 Once you’ve added it, there’s no going back, but you can always add more.
 I happen to LOVE it, as is and it was pretty spot on from the soup I ordered the night before.

-The new recipe still makes a lot!
-I found a large pot in the cabin we stayed in, and measured it.
+The new recipe still makes a lot.
+I found a large pot in the cabin we stayed in and measured it.
 It was between 5 and 6 quarts.
-Even with my adjustments, it was filled to the tippy-top!
-You’ll have plenty of left overs to freeze for later.
+Even with my adjustments, it was filled to the tippy-top.

 Here’s the updated recipe that makes roughly 5-6 quarts of soup.

 *(If you have a 5-quart pot, hold back on the amount of V8 – add it at the end.
 You should be able to fit MOST of it.
 Pour as much as you can to fill your pot.
 Once you have made the soup, and have scooped out some servings…you can pour the rest in and mix with the rest of the soup.Print